cjcoats/ioapi-3.2/README.txt

           programs (like the MAQSIP-RT air quality model, the WRF or MCPL-enabled MM5 meteorology models, research versions of SMOKE, and others.
-It also enables OpenMP parallelism in a number of "m3tools" programs and a few (mostly coordinate-transform or interpolation related) I/O API
+It also enables OpenMP parallelism in a number of "m3tools" programs and a few additional (mostly coordinate-transform or interpolation related) I/O API
           routines.